rylm/GoToCampPulse/README.md

 # GoToCampPulse
-A website that tracks the number of people online in GoTo Camp
+The project includes a website that tracks the number of people online in GoTo Camp, jupyter notebook that plots some graphs and also some helper script to parse and analyze data.